Shivvam/agent-communication-protocol/readme.md

 Experience the power of ACP firsthand with our full-stack application, showcasing AI agents in action.

+#### Create Virtual Environment

+`python3 -m venv acp-venv`  // we've used name 'acp-venv', you can choose your own name of virtual environment

+#### Activate Virtual Environment

+- For MAC : .....
+- For  Linux : ....
+- For Windows : .\acp-venv\Scripts\activate

 #### Backend

-Begin your exploration by navigating to the `/agent-01` directory and following the comprehensive instructions detailed in the `agent-readme` file.
+Navigating to the `/agent` directory and follow the comprehensive instructions detailed in the `agent-readme.md` file.

 #### Front End